Kimi-Arthur/KifaNet/src/Pimix.Apps.SubUtil/README.md

   - Added `subutil generate` to generate ASS subtitle.
 - 1.3
   - Added `subutil fix` to fix ASS subtitle, like resize to 1080p.
+- 1.4
+  - Added `subutil rename` to rename video downloaded from biliplus to standard name.